Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Dataset

-The data set consists of laboratory and field SIP measurements from unconsolidated and consolidated materials.
-All SIP data sets are measured using the same SIP-Fuchs-III instrument (Radic Research, Germany) at 19 logarithmically spaced frequencies in the 90 mHz to 20 kHz range.
-Each spectrum in the data set is measured twice under identical conditions; the mean of the two measurements is the final value, and their standard deviation is the measurement uncertainty.
-Table~\ref{tab:dataset_summary} provides an overview of the SIP data included in this study, together with their sample counts and references.
+The dataset consists of laboratory and field SIP measurements from unconsolidated and consolidated materials.
+All spectra are acquired using a SIP-Fuchs-III instrument (Radic Research, Germany) at 19 logarithmically spaced frequencies between 90 mHz and 20 kHz.
+Each spectrum is measured twice under identical conditions; the mean value is retained, and the standard deviation provides an estimate of measurement uncertainty.
+Table~\ref{tab:dataset_summary} summarizes the data sources and sample counts.